negative-video/OpenHDMap/README.md

 * Assuming the camera connects and initializes, a preview window will load showing camera output (overlayed with neural net detections, if you ran `multicam-manual-capture-masking.py`).
 Mouse-click this preview window to ensure keyboard capture
 * Press the `c` key on your keyboard to take a photo.
 They will be saved to a folder matching the camera's MxId.
 * When done, press the `q` key to quit the program

+## What if I don't have an OAK camera?
+If you have a different camera collecting photos, such as a GoPro, the same general principle can be applied after your data has been collected.
+  1. Install `torch` and `torchvision` with PIP
+  2. Make a folder called `input_imagery` within OpenHDMap and save all photos there
+  3. Run `no-oak-masking.py`
+  4. Open `output_imagery` folder to view original image, AI detections, and masked output.

 ## How to recreate mapping rig